Arthritic Pain and Arthritis

 These can lead to poor sleep, losing an excessive amount of weight and feeling tired and run-down on a regular basis.
 The pain can be persistent enough to stop you exercising, which can lead to other secondary health concerns further down the line.

-If left unchecked, arthritis is a progressive disorder that gets worse with age.
+If left unchecked, it is a progressive disorder that gets worse with age.
 If no changes are made to your lifestyle to adapt to arthritis, you’ll experience increased stiffness and lack of movement and more pain as your joints lose their cartilage completely.

 Getting arthritis at an early age can have drastic effects on the rest of your life, so if you’ve seen the early warning signs, it pays to get your hands, knees and hips checked out.